zappascout/devil_notes-sources/docs/notes_16_devil.md

 ==Few imagined Gebru would be fired==: this transpired not to be an isolated incident.
-See "[Big tech companies cut AI ethics staff, raising safety concerns][ethics]," *Financial Times*, March 29, 2023
+See "[Big tech companies cut AI ethics staff, raising safety concerns][ethics]," *Financial Times*, March 29, 2023.
 [ethics]:https://www.ft.com/content/26372287-6fb3-457b-9e9c-f722027f36b3

 ###330
 ==persistent public questions about whether ChatGPT and its "generative AI" successors . . . were conscious==:
-Indeed, a Google engineer publicly claimed that his "[AI" had crossed the threshold to consciousness.
+Indeed, a Google engineer publicly claimed that his ["AI" had crossed the threshold to consciousness][sentience].
 It hadn't, and the engineer was put on administrative leave.
-For a useful discussion of the episode and its implications, see "Google's AI Is Something Even Stranger Than Conscious: Machine sentience is overrated][sentience]," *The Atlantic*, June 19, 2022.
+For a useful discussion of the episode and its implications, see "Google's AI Is Something Even Stranger Than Conscious: Machine sentience is overrated," *The Atlantic*, June 19, 2022.
 [sentience]:https://www.theatlantic.com/technology/archive/2022/06/google-palm-ai-artificial-consciousness/661329/

 ==intellectual property and copyright were suddenly more